xmrrh/aws-android-social-sample/content/socialapp/amplifyinstall/install_cli.md

 amplify configure
 ```

-The way to configure amplify is

-First the aws console login screen leads to the browser. **Log in** and type **Enter**.
+This command will ask you to login to AWS console account with your login credentials by opening a new browser window.
+Once logged in, go back to terminal window and press **enter** to continue, again.

 This workshop region is us-east-1.
 Enter **us-east-1** as the Default Region.

 In User name, enter the IAM user you want to create.

 ![Create User](/images/amplify-configure-1.png)

-Go to the Add user screen of the aws console through the logged in browser.
+On entering the username, press **enter** and it will open AWS console again in a browser window for you to add a user.

 ![Example Service](/images/adduser-1.png)